bitcrushr/hackmud-scripts/README.md

 # hackmud-scripts
-This is a compilation of my hacmud scripts / content.
+This is a compilation of my hackmud scripts / content.